LaurenceBradshaw/ECM1416-Computational-Mathematics-Coursework/README.md

 -1 & b \end{bmatrix}$$

 Tasks:

-(a) Write a program that performs the transformation of points in Parts 1-4 induced by matrix A.
+1. Write a program that performs the transformation of points in Parts 1-4 induced by matrix A.
-(b) Let a = 4 and b = 3, run your program and output two figures, a figure showing the diagram produced before the transformation, and a figure showing the diagram after the transformation.
+2. Let a = 4 and b = 3, run your program and output two figures, a figure showing the diagram produced before the transformation, and a figure showing the diagram after the transformation.